 Then I placed them into a 375° oven until done - about 45 minutes.
 While I love the idea of pouches, which means foods usually contain less salt, I have to say I almost rather have had them be canned or at least in a carton.

 The pouches are fine, but you risk having a bit of the sauce explode out when you tear off the top strip to open, and then to get all the sauce out, you really have to squeeze the pouch from the bottom and roll up like you're trying to get the last bit of toothpaste out from the tube.

 When I finally got all of the sauce into the skillet, I noticed it was on the rather thick side and since I was boiling pasta to go with it, I decided to add some of the juices from the cooked chicken thighs to help thin it out a bit.

 Once the sauce was heated up a bit, I added the chicken thighs and coated them with the sauce.
-We added some cooked linguine to a bowl, placed a couple chicken thighs on top and spooned over some extra sauce, added a salad and fresh bread and dinner was ready!
+We added some cooked linguine to a bowl, placed a couple of chicken thighs on top, and spooned over some extra sauce, added a salad and fresh bread and dinner was ready!

 See below for the recipe of how I put it all together.

 The flavor of the sauce was most excellent and the bit of chicken juices really made the dish taste homemade.
 We each had 2 chicken thighs over pasta as our main dish which used all of the sauce.